Maternal death: Prenatal care

 It was estimated that in 2015, a total of 303,000 women died due to causes related to pregnancy or childbirth.
 The majority of these were due to severe bleeding, sepsis or infections, eclampsia, obstructed labor, and consequences from unsafe abortions.
 Most of these causes are either preventable or have highly effective interventions.
 An important factor that contributes to the maternal mortality rate is access and opportunity to receive prenatal care.
 Women who do not receive prenatal care are between three and four times more likely to die from complications resulting from pregnancy or delivery than those who receive prenatal care.
 Even in high-resource countries, many women do not receive the appropriate preventative or prenatal care.
 For example, 25% of women in the United States do not receive the recommended number of prenatal visits.
-This number increases for women among traditionally marginalized populations—32% of African American women and 41% for American Indian and Alaska Native women do not receive the recommended preventative health services prior to delivery.
+This number increases for women among traditionally marginalized populations—32% of African American women and 41% for American Indian and Alaska Native women do not receive the recommended preventative health services before delivery.

-In 2023, a study reported that deaths among Native American women was three-and-a-half times that of white women.
+In 2023, a study reported that deaths among Native American women were three-and-a-half times that of white women.
 The report attributed the high rate in part to the fact that Native American women are cared for under a poorly funded Federal Health Care System that is so stretched that the average monthly visit lasts only from three to seven minutes.
 Such a short visit allows neither time for performing an adequate health assessment nor time for the patient to discuss any problems she may be experiencing.

 Medical technologies

 The decline in maternal deaths has been due largely to improved aseptic techniques, better fluid management and quicker access to blood transfusions, and better prenatal care.

-Technologies have been designed for resource poor settings that have been effective in reducing maternal deaths as well.
+Technologies have been designed for resource-poor settings that have been effective in reducing maternal deaths as well.
 The non-pneumatic anti-shock garment is a low-technology pressure device that decreases blood loss, restores vital signs and helps buy time in delay of women receiving adequate emergency care during obstetric hemorrhage.
 It has proven to be a valuable resource.
 Condoms used as uterine tamponades have also been effective in stopping post-partum hemorrhage.